 - Tools that are used by a wide range of people.

-- Applications having a distinct separation between fundamental routines and higher order rules.
+- Applications have a distinct separation between fundamental routines and higher order rules.

 - Applications that have a fixed set of core procedures and a dynamic collection of rules that must be updated on a regular basis.